christian-byrne/size-match-compositing-nodes/README.md

 ## cover_crop_center

 > Expand the smaller image to cover the larger image without changing the aspect ratio.
-Then center it and crop the edges to match the size of the larger image.
+Then center it.
+Then crop any overflowing edges until sizes match.
 >
 > <details>
 > <summary> &nbsp; Expand </summary>